Digital Realty claims sustainability award at REITworld 2018

 "We are honored to be recognised by the worldwide representative voice for the REIT industry two years in a row," says Stein.

-"As the largest data centre provider in the world, we view it as our duty to prioritise and champion environmental stewardship and responsible business practices, and we will continue to empower our customers to reach their renewable energy goals through our rapidly expanding sustainability strategies and solutions."
+"As the largest data center provider in the world, we view it as our duty to prioritise and champion environmental stewardship and responsible business practices, and we will continue to empower our customers to reach their renewable energy goals through our rapidly expanding sustainability strategies and solutions."

 The REITworld 2018 award aside, the company has also recently celebrated a number of other honours, including being recognised by the US EPA for its sustainability leadership in ranking among the top 30 green power users in the technology and telecom industries, and having recently being named a 2018 Green Lease Leader by the Institute for Market Transformation and the Department of Energy's Better Buildings Alliance at the BOMA Expo.